sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/pull_request_reviews.md

 Here are some examples of reasons to skip review that are NOT acceptable:

 - "I promised that I would ship this to $CUSTOMER by $DEADLINE"
-  - The customer expects the feature to work and be maintained. review helps ensure both of these things by increasing the quality and distributing ownership.
+  - The customer expects the feature to work and be maintained.
+Review helps ensure both of these things by increasing the quality and distributing ownership.
 - "This code is experimental"
   - Our goal is to have a review culture such that engineers who are working on "experimental" code still find reviews valuable and worth doing (for all the benefits mentioned in the rest of this document).
   - All code that is in `main` has the potential to impact customers (e.g. by causing a bug) and other developers at Sourcegraph (e.g. by making it harder to refactor code).
 As such, it is in our interest to ensure a certain quality level on all code whether or not it is considered "experimental".